 Blue Jays 12, Orioles 0

 -- It's not difficult to point out the moment when Baltimore Orioles starter Daniel Cabrera lost control of his emotions and the game.
-While the Orioles, 12-0 losers on Friday against the Toronto Blue Jays, don't appear affected by the distraction of Rafael Palmeiro's return from a 10-day suspension for using steroids, they are susceptible to inconsistent pitching from their young prospect.
+While the Orioles -- 12-0 losers on Friday against the Toronto Blue Jays -- don't appear affected by the distraction of Rafael Palmeiro's return from a 10-day suspension for testing positive for steroids, they are susceptible to inconsistent pitching from their young prospect.
 Cabrera hasn't pitched past the fifth inning in four of his past five starts.

 The Toronto Blue Jays had quickly built a lead in the first inning after Melvin Mora's error with two outs.
 Cabrera stewed on the mound while batter after batter reached base until Eric Hinske came to bat.
 On the third pitch, Cabrera hit Hinske in the back of the right arm with a fastball.

 "I thought it was gutless," Toronto Manager John Gibbons said.
 "You throw that hard and you can kill somebody.
 That's what it was, gutless."

 Hinske began to yell at Cabrera, who glared at the designated hitter.
 Hinske did not stop and soon both benches had come onto the field.
 Hinske had to be held back by first base coach Ernie Whitt.
 At first base, Hinske continued to yell.

 "It was a 2-0 pitch and he threw a fastball right at my head," Hinske said.
 "It definitely seemed like he tried to do it on purpose, which is why I was so upset.
 We exchanged some words, but we got to him early, and that's good.
 He was rattled and we ended up winning the game.
 If you're going to hit a guy, hit him in the [butt] or the leg or something.
 When you come at a guy's head, then you're messing with a guy's career."